adrianlzt/cerebro/linux/performance/proc/sys-fs.md

 ## /proc/sys/fs/file-nr
-the total allocated file handles. the number of currently used file handles (with the 2.4 kernel); or the number of currently unused file handles (with the 2.6 kernel). (a 0 en RH6.4) the maximum file handles that can be allocated (also found in /proc/sys/fs/file-max).
+the total allocated file handles. the number of currently used file handles (with the 2.4 kernel); or the number of currently unused file handles (with the 2.6 kernel).
+Parece que en kernels nuevo esta a 0 the maximum file handles that can be allocated (also found in /proc/sys/fs/file-max).